-In November and December 2019, the Company completed a private placement on a flow-through basis for total gross proceeds of \$1,225,000.
-A total of 12,250,000 new common shares were issued at a subscription price of \$0.10.
+In August 2022, the Company completed a private placement offering of units, consisting of one Common Share of the Company and one-half warrant, for total gross proceeds of approximately \$250,050.
+A total of 3,334,000 new Common Shares were issued at a subscription price of \$0.075 per unit.
+Each whole warrant entitles the holder to purchase one Common Share at a price of \$0.10 for a period of 24 months.